ahmedwab/MMM-ModuleHandler/README.md

 git clone https://github.com/ahmedwab/MMM-ModuleHandler
 ```

-## Dependencies
+## Installing the Application

 Ensure that you have the Latest Version of Python 3 installed.
 That could be retrieved from https://www.python.org/downloads/

 Moreover, the following dependencies are needed
 ```sh
 	pip3 install requests
 	pip3 install re